danhermes/cognitive-hackathon/Teacher Guide/Week 3/Week 3 Intro.md

 **Day 4**  Students create a summary of their project and their conclusions

-## Sarah's Notes

-Students can view example code (for example, what is here and simply changing their Subscription key to the one that they are assigned when they sign up for the free trial, changing the text around the code snippets to tell their particular story, and changing the input data to match ones that fit the problem they are addressing.

 ## WARNING

 Students can get a free cognitive services trial for 7 days, so any portion of this lab that requires API calls should be able to be completed in 1 week (~4 hours).
 After 7 days with a trial they'll need to pay to play.